tscs37/statra/statra.md

 View are purely read-only and cannot change the state of the machine.

 They can return value and are the only way of returning values from the inside of the machine outside of public variables.

+## Invariants

+Invariants are safety measures.
+The compiler will check statically if the Invariants are violated.
+If the compiler can't or notices a violation, a compiler error is generated.
+They are defined with the keyword `invar` followed by any of these:

+* `must:` - on any boolean expression - Expression must remain true at any time
+* `any:` - on any boolean expression of a mapping - Atleast one element of the mapping must remain true
+* `local:` -

 # Specification